rmosolgo/graphql-ruby/readme.md

     my_type.blank?
     # => MyType!
     ```

 - Statically validate type of variables (see early return in LiteralValidator)
 - Big ideas:
-  - Use [graphql-parser](https://github.com/shopify/graphql-parser) (Ruby bindings for [libgraphqlparser](https://github.com/graphql/libgraphqlparser)) instead of Parslet
+  - Use [graphql-parser](https://github.com/shopify/graphql-parser) (Ruby bindings for [libgraphqlparser](https://github.com/graphql/libgraphqlparser)) instead of Parslet ([underway-ish](https://github.com/rmosolgo/graphql-libgraphqlparser-ruby))
   - Revamp the fixture Schema to be more useful (better names, more extensible)
   - __Subscriptions__
     - This is a good chance to make an `Operation` abstraction of which `query`, `mutation` and `subscription` are members
     - For a subscription, `graphql` would send an outbound message to the system (allow the host application to manage its own subscriptions via Pusher, ActionCable, whatever)
-  - Pre-process query strings?
+- Documentation
-    - Remove `@skip`-ed things
+  - Write a "Getting started with Rails"-type blog post
-    - Inline any fragments
+  - Compile existing articles & slide decks and link to them from a guide
-    - Inline variables?
+  - Better docs for graphql-relay-ruby

 ## Goals